YacnoX/DIscord-nuker-bot/README.md

 My project is a nuker bot.
 I've provided the source code below, but I am not responsible for how you use it.
 If you encounter any issues, feel free to add me on Discord: "yacnox".

+⚠️ To run the program, you need to create your bot here: [https://discord.com/developers/applications] and also copy the token, then place it at the end of the program in the "YOUR_TOKEN" section.

 This bot offers several commands, including **/cmds** to make things easier for you.
 Here’s what it can do: